 Most important with bats is the size and weight.
 A bat which is too big, no matter how expensive, will hurt hitting results.
 Is your Kid’s bat too heavy?
 Here’s how to tell.

 Grand Total: $150 – $2500.
 Our family spent an average of $1500/year for all baseball-related costs (excluding gasoline) over the past three years, as tracked by Quicken.
-Approximately $500-$550/year was spent on the spring recreation baseball season from the ages of 8-10, depending on how certain costs are allocated.
+Approximately $500-$550/year was spent on the spring recreation baseball season (PONY, not Little League) from the ages of 8-10, depending on how certain costs are allocated.
 I don’t include lessons in these costs because I associate lessons with all-star play.
 It’s a rare player who takes lessons yet plays no baseball beyond the spring rec league season.

 The nearly $1000/year in costs unrelated to the spring rec season were for coach equipment (purchased for myself as coach but also used with my son), lessons, all-stars, a fall travel ball season that we only did for one year, and hotel and gate fee costs associated with all-stars and travel ball.